adriweb/EEPro-for-Nspire/README.md

 ## Who .... ?
-For now, here are the contributors to this project :
+For now, here are the contributors to the whole project :
 Adriweb, Critor, Excale, Jim Bauwens, Levak, NeoCrisis, Nick Steen.

+The FormulaPro team : Jim Bauwens and Adrien Bertrand ("Adriweb")

 We welcome everybody, so if you want to help us, contact us by email (see down there)